 Since the mid 1990’s, Lawson Indianapolis work has uniquely depicted area neighborhoods such as Fountain Square, Lockerbie, Chatham Arch, Irvington and Old Northside.

 Lay is a gospel songwriter and recording engineer who specializes in writing original gospel compositions and composing instrumental parts and lyrics to compile professional sound recordings.
 He is a co-producer of original songs on CD.

 Visual Arts: Graphic Arts, New Media/Technology, Photography, Sculpture, Visual Arts Instructor

-Her influences include her hometown, fairytales and folklore, Japanese anime and pop culture, internet and nerd culture, Calvin and Hobbes, and Dr. Seuss to name a few, as well as ceramic artists such as Ayumi Horie, Molly Hatch, and Jason Walker.
+Her influences include her hometown, fairytales and folklore, Japanese anime and pop culture, internet and nerd culture, as well as ceramic artists such as Ayumi Horie, Molly Hatch, and Jason Walker.
 She loves creating objects that can be loved and used every day, and that also tell a story.
 She hopes to convert everyone to her addiction to handmade ceramics, and firmly believes that once you drink your morning beverage out of a handmade mug, you’ll never want to use anything else.
 She also loves teaching both adults and children how to play in the mud again, which she thinks is equally addictive.